digitalcraftsman/hugo-type-theme/README.md

+# This is a fork

+This a fork of the original theme with my own changes.

 ### Type

 A free and open-source ~~Jekyll~~ Hugo theme.
 Great for blogs and easy to customize.
 This theme is a port of the original [Type theme](https://github.com/rohanchandra/type-theme) made by [Rohan Chandra](https://github.com/rohanchandra).
 Noteworthy features of this Hugo theme are the integration of a comment-system powered by Disqus, Google Analytics and localization (l10n) support.